kennethlove/rust-bf/README.md

     - If stdin is a TTY: start the interactive editor REPL.
     - If stdin is not a TTY (piped/redirected): bare mode — read all input once, execute, exit 0.
 - Flags:
-    - --bare (alias: --non-interactive): force bare mode even on a TTY.
+    - `--bare` (alias: `--non-interactive`): force bare mode even on a TTY.
-    - --editor: force interactive mode; on non-TTY stdin prints an error to stderr and exits 1.
+    - `--editor`: force interactive mode; on non-TTY stdin prints an error to stderr and exits 1.
 - Prompt suppression: if stderr is not a TTY, prompts/banners are suppressed to keep pipeline output clean.

 Timeouts and step limits